LogicLogic in Rocq

 Qed.

-For any propositions A and B, if we assume that A is true and
+For any propositions A and B, if we assume that A and B

-that B is true, we can conclude that A ∧ B is also true.
-The Coq
+are each true individually, we can conclude that A ∧ B is also

-generating as many subgoals as there are hypotheses for that theorem,
+effect of generating as many subgoals as there are hypotheses for

-we can apply conj to achieve the same effect as split.
+that theorem, we can apply conj to achieve the same effect as

 Example and_example' : 3 + 4 = 7 ∧ 2 × 2 = 4.